technicated/swift-evolution/proposals/YYYY-variadic-generics.md

 This is because parameters passed to variadic functions must **all** resolve to the *same* concrete type.

-This example might seem similar to the `zip` one, but is actually different in that in this case Variadic Generics are not used "directly" in the function signature, but instead to construct another type that depends on them i.e.
+This example might again seem similar to the `zip` one, but is actually different in that in this case Variadic Generics are not used "directly" in the function signature, but instead to construct another type that depends on them i.e. `KeyPath<Element, T>`.
-`KeyPath<Element, T>`.
 \
 \
 Reference: [Emulating variadic generics in Swift @ Swift Forums](https://forums.swift.org/t/emulating-variadic-generics-in-swift/20046)